Alarmod/MRI_MedicalAnalysis/README.md

 - cachetools (Python);
 - nanobind (Python).

-To use GPU resources in the ANN training process, it is recommended to install libraries in the following order: pytorch, ultralytics.
+To use GPU resources in the ANN training process, it is recommended to install libraries in the following order: PyTorch, ultralytics.

 The [automated_workplace/yolo_segment_with_nanobind](https://github.com/Alarmod/MRI_MedicalAnalysis/tree/main/automated_workplace/yolo_segment_with_nanobind) module must be configured and compiled.